Joe Dirt: Plot

-In Louisiana at a high school, he was a janitor working with Clem Doore, a former mobster in the Witness Protection Program.
+Joe discovered his roots started in Louisiana where he went to next.
+There he took a job as a high school janitor working with Clem Doore, a former mobster in the Witness Protection Program.
 Clem rescues students after a mustard gas explosion and informs the media Joe was the hero.
+Joe then revealed Clem to be the hero, unaware that the Mafia wanted his head.
+Clem managed to survived the encounter and tipped Joe on the vehicle that his parents used, the Rambler Wagon, to be extremely rare.
 While traveling on further he came across an alligator farm and met the owner, Charlene.
 Looking to make money, he was hired to be an alligator wrangler for audiences.
 After one encounter with an alligator in which he landed wrong, he had an epiphany about his little sister yelling at Joe about why his last name was Dirt and not his real surname Nunamaker.
 Upon realizing his real last name, Joe discovers the address of his old family home and he travels to Baton Rouge, only to find that they moved away many years prior.
 Listening to Joe's story, both Zander and the radio audience initially find him an object of scorn, but Joe's kindness and optimistic outlook on life win them over.

 Eventually, Joe lands the janitorial job at the radio station, where he recounts how he gave up the search and returned to Silvertown to be with Brandy.
 However, Robby informed him that he and Brandy were getting married and that she found Joe's parents but instructed him not to tell Joe.
-Zander calls Brandy to find out why, and she tells Joe his parents were killed the day they were at the Grand Canyon; she pleads with Joe to return to Silvertown.
+Now invested in Joe and his story, Zander calls Brandy to find out why, and she tells Joe his parents were killed the day they were at the Grand Canyon; she pleads with Joe to return to Silvertown.
 Upset by the news, Joe stays in Los Angeles.

 Joe is unaware that he has become a media sensation, but he quickly discovers his newfound fame.
 An appearance on TRL results in a phone call from a woman claiming to be Joe's mother.
-Joe meets his parents, and he discovers that they intentionally abandoned him and that they only reconnected with him to boost their sales of clown figurines.
-Joe storms out, cutting ties with his parents.
+Joe meets his parents living in Simi Valley, California, and he discovers that they intentionally abandoned him and that they only reconnected with him to boost their sales of clown figurines.
+Joe storms out, officially cutting ties with his parents.
 He intends to commit suicide, but Brandy arrives and finally admits that she lied to him about his parents being dead because she had to protect him from them and their greed after she found out what horrible people they were.
-Brandy expresses her love and convinces Joe to come home with her, but he suffers a head injury after a police officer lassos and accidentally causes him to fall off a bridge hitting his head while springing back up.
+Brandy revealed that Robbie lied about the engagement, expressing her love and convinces Joe to come home with her, but he suffers a head injury after a police officer lassos and accidentally causes him to fall off a bridge hitting his head while springing back up.